authup/documentation/src/guide/deployment/docker-compose.md

 ### Multiple services

 This shows an example of how to run authup alongside other services (postgres & redis) and connect to them.
 It also shows how to split
-Authup into multiple services running the UI and API in separate containers.
+Authup into multiple services running the client- & server-services in separate containers.

-Configuration via environment variables is possible in this configuration since both service are running in separate containers.

 ```yaml
 version: '3.8'